 5. Resigning to being controlled by the narcissist

-It is likely for victims to experience a loss of control in their lives.
-Because the relationship started off so intensely, combined with the trust and dependency established the victim is more likely to resign control.
-The resignation of control happens in some or all areas of life.
+It is likely that victims to experience a loss of control in their lives.
+Because the relationship started off so intensely, combined with the trust and dependency established, the victim is more likely to relinquish control.
+The loss of control happens in some or all areas of life.
 This is one of the many reasons victims struggle to make decisions.

 Victims are more likely to dismiss the unhealthy elements within the relationship.
 This is where the narcissist begins to take more control over the relationship.